The Name Egyptian Cotons

 American Kennel Club - AKC.ORG

 If you have an interest in learning more about Egyptians Cotons in Southern Illinois or about the breed in general, please feel free to contact Tracy & Kent McKown.
 We would be happy to share our love for these beautiful babies.
-We are planning Sophia's first breeding in 2018.
+We are planning Sophia's final breeding later this year in 2020.